nature and definition of public goods

 Public Goods: Nature and Definition

-• Non-excludability: It is impossible or very costly to prevent people from consuming the good, even if they don't pay for it.
+1. Non-excludability: It is impossible or very costly to prevent individuals from enjoying the benefits of the good, even if they do not pay for it.

 Examples of Public Goods